 Looking Forward: Preparing for the Next Crisis

-History teaches us that financial crises are not one-time events—they're recurring features of modern financial systems.
-The question isn't whether there will be another crisis, but when, and whether your organization will be prepared.
+History teaches us that financial crises are not one-time events—they are recurring features of modern financial systems.
+The question is not whether another crisis will occur, but when, and whether institutions will have the reporting infrastructure in place to respond.

 The institutions that will thrive in the next crisis share several characteristics: